 Maybe we’re going about this whole workplace safety thing all wrong.
 It may be time to make some changes at how we do and look at things to help bring home the point of safety.
 OSHA has decided to make changes they feel necessary by vastly raising the amounts on fines and also made some minor internal restructuring so they can begin prosecuting safety violators through the courts.
 These are both good steps but while OSHA provides us the structure to work within on providing a safe workplace to employees and the consequences, EVERYONE, from the worker on the floor to the CEO, must be involved and responsible for their safety on the job.
 Understanding that it’s your decision to follow the rules of the road and abide by them.
-So I thought why don’t we also look at some of the terminology we use to describe safety issues and see what needs to be tweaked in order to stay current and correct.
+So I thought why don’t we also look at some of the terminologies we use to describe safety issues and see what needs to be tweaked in order to stay current and correct.

 If those terms offend you, maybe we can try these out.
 Workicide?
 Jobicide?
 LOTOtation?
 What new terms would you use?

-If you are lucky enough to work for a company that provides you with all the PPE you need, refresher training, LOTO procedures, safety meetings and listens to your safety concerns and then you knowing and willingly put yourself or body at risk, you’re just nuts my friend.
+If you are lucky enough to work for a company that provides you with all the PPE you need, refresher training, LOTO procedures, safety meetings and listens to your safety concerns and then you knowingly and willingly put yourself or body at risk, you’re just nuts, my friend.
 Did you really cut those corners on safety to help the company make production goals or was it really your self-challenge to generate your daily adrenaline rush because you’re bored?
 Just looking for trouble.
-Think how bored you’ll be sitting at home doing nothing but staring where you fingers used o be.
+Think how bored you’ll be sitting at home doing nothing but staring where your fingers used to be.
 There are workers at companies where they don’t get to have a choice.
 They’re forced to put their lives in danger so they can feed their families and because of language barriers and are lied too or threatened and taken advantage of.
 Their stories only making the local news when a news station is looking for a juicy story for sweeps month, focus on their plight, only too late, as it’s their death that brought the coverage in the first place.

 Think of safety as part of your skill set that you develop working in different situations and conditions along with your continued training and mentoring.
-Eventually you’ll be teaching and mentoring while you continue learning.
+Eventually, you’ll be teaching and mentoring while you continue learning.

-If you do work in conditions that pose a threat to your health and safety, and no one is listening to your concerns, call the osha hot line.1 (800) 321-6742.
+If you do work in conditions that pose a threat to your health and safety, and no one is listening to your concerns, call the OSHA hotline.1 (800) 321-6742.
 Never keep quiet about safety.